-23 Joseph found favor in the eye's of Adonai (Gen. 39:4)
+N) Joseph, Yeshua and Noah found favor in the eye's of Adonai

-Do you recall who else found favor in the eye's of Yah?
-Noah, a very special man who was obedient to Yah in every way was, like Yeshua and Joseph, special.
+Gen. 39:4 Yosef pleased him as he served him, and his master appointed him manager of his household; he entrusted all his possessions to Yosef".
+Do you recall who else found favor in the eye's of Yah.
+This very special man who was obedient to Yah in every way was, like Yeshua, and Joseph.
+This man was Noah.
 Here we see a connection in a type of Yeshua found in both Joseph and Noah.
+Gen. 6:8 But Noah found favor in the eyes of Adonai".